zherman0/footnotes-react/README.md

 1. Copy repo to local directory <br/>
    `git clone https://github.com/zherman0/footnotes-react.git`
-2. While the UI will start, there will be no data unless you install the API as well [footnoes api](zherman0/footnotes-api).
+2. While the UI will start, there will be no data unless you install the API as well [footnotes-api](https://github.com/zherman0/footnotes-api).
 3. After installing the API server and database server, run <br/>
    `npm install`<br/>
 4. You should only need to update the '.env\*' file to point to your correct host (this should not need to change):
    > REACT_APP_API_SERVER=localhost
-5. Start the app
+5. Start the app<br/>
    `npm start`

 ## Install Scripts